 - MRI (magnetic resonance imaging) scan

-It may take up a couple of weeks to complete these investigations.
-Should you have any concerns during this time please contact your clinical nurse specialist (key worker).
+It may take up to a couple of weeks to complete these investigations.
+Should you have any concerns during this time, please contact your clinical nurse specialist.

-The colorectal/anal cancer team at Barts Health have regular meetings called MDTs (multidisciplinary team meetings) this is where a group of health professionals with expert knowledge in colorectal and anal cancer will manage your investigations and treatment.
+The colorectal and anal cancer team at Barts Health have regular multi-disciplinary team meetings (MDTs).
+This is where a group of health professionals with expert knowledge manage your investigations and treatment.

-You do not attend the meeting but a member of the colorectal/anal cancer team, usually your specialist nurse, will tell you about the results of the meeting.
+You do not attend the meeting but a member of the cancer team, usually your specialist nurse, will tell you about the results of the meeting.
 You may be given a choice of treatment options, which your specialist will discuss with you.
-If you don't understand what you've been told, let the staff know so they can explain again.
+If you don't understand what you've been told, let the staff know so they can explain it to you again.

-Surgical colorectal cancer clinics for patients at The Royal London Hospital and Newham Hospital take place on Tuesday morning at The Royal London Hospital.
-Surgical colorectal clinics for patients at Whipps Cross take place on alternate Monday and Tuesday mornings and occassionally on Tuesday and Thursday afternoons - this is on a adhoc basis.
+Surgical colorectal cancer clinics for patients at The Royal London and Newham hopsitals take place on Tuesday mornings at The Royal London.
+Surgical colorectal clinics for patients at Whipps Cross take place on alternate Monday and Tuesday mornings and occassionally on Tuesday and Thursday afternoons.

 You will see your specialist doctor in the clinic after the multidisciplinary team has met.
 Your doctor might talk to you about your diagnosis and treatment plan and you can also talk to them about any concerns you may have.